Airfirm/datafun-05-sql/README.md

 ## Author: Oluwafemi Salawu
 ### Project Repo Folder: datafun-05-sql

+# Descriptions:
+# db01_setup.py
+Created a db01_setup.py to run a script that drops if existed and creates a sqlite database, creates tables (authors and books) and insert records

+# db02_features.py
+Created a db02_features.py file to delete records and also alter and update records in the table; e.g., add a new column (author's age at publication!)

 # db03_queries.py
 Updated all my query files under sql_queries folder
 I created a python script that creates a new sql_queries folder if none existed.